Analysis and X-ray tomography: Outlook

 Our methods had various different assumptions, but they all proved this:

 \begin{theorem} Suppose $f\in C^\infty_c(\R^n)$, $n\geq2$.
 If $\xrt f=0$, then $f=0$. \end{theorem}

 In addition, we proved a number of related results.
-We proved an injectivty result for the X-ray transform on tori (theorem~\ref{thm:xrt-torus}) and solenoidal injectivity for vector field tomography (theorem~\ref{thm:vf}).
+We proved an injectivity result for the X-ray transform on tori (theorem~\ref{thm:xrt-torus}) and solenoidal injectivity for vector field tomography (theorem~\ref{thm:vf}).
 We also gave a proof of two partial data results, namely Helgason's support theorem (theorem~\ref{thm:helgason}) and a result in limited angle tomography (theorem~\ref{thm:limited-angle}).

-\begin{ex} We gave five uniqueness proofs for the X-ray transform.
-Give a quick overview of the mathematical tools needed for each of the five proofs.
-Give five lists, one for each proof.
+\begin{ex} We gave six uniqueness proofs for the X-ray transform.
+Give a quick overview of the mathematical tools needed for each of the six proofs.
+Give six lists, one for each proof.
 Which proofs did you find most accessible and simple, and which ones hardest to follow? \end{ex}